-The Legacy media has labeled the Black community a critical population in terms of CV-19 infections statistics.
+The Legacy media has labeled the Black community a critical population in terms of Wuhan virus infections statistics.

 However, many wonder where the refrenced data actually comes from.